AltesisPro/eslint-plugin-altesis/README.md

-# eslint-plugin-kevlin-henney
+# eslint-plugin-altesis

-Enforce indentation when function argument list is on a new line so that it follows that of the functon\&#39;s body
+Enforce indentation when function argument list is on a new line so that it follows that of the functon's body.
+This is a tribute to Kevlin Henney visual style guidelines.

 ## Installation